-William Dunlap Sargent, an authority on falconry, studied ornithology at Cornell University under Arthur A. Allen, graduating in 1931, receiving an M.S. in 1933 and a Ph.D. in 1936.
+Sargent studied ornithology at Cornell University under Arthur A. Allen, graduating in 1931, receiving an M.S. in 1933 and a Ph.D. in 1936.
 He taught limnology and ecology at Cornell, 1932-1936, and taught limnology, stream improvement, conservation, and ornithology at City College of New York.
-He also illustrated books on biology and was a bird artist.
+A noted bird artist, as well as scientist, he illustrated a number of books on biology.

 ||Born in Brooklyn, N.Y., May 15